gregprosser/infosecinstitute-writeups/level4/README.md

 Notice the `Set-Cookie` header.
 The underscores make this look like the flags from the earlier levels...

-Using a utility like `tr` (to translate letters), if we start by assuming "vasbfrp" is "infosec", we can see we're on to something:
+Using a utility like `tr` (to translate letters), if we start by assuming "vasbfrp_syntvf" is "infosec_flagis", we can see we're on to something:

 ```shell
 $ echo "fusrodah=vasbfrp_syntvf_jrybirpbbxvrf" | tr "vasbfrp_syntvf" "INFOSEC_FLAGIS"